These scores are in a variety of formats and eras.

 Big Greasy Elephant-Sibelius Big Band

 Big Greasy Elephant was my first odd-meter big band arrangement.
-In 1967 I was rehearsing with a Baltimore big band playing Don Ellis arrangements before Don saw them.
+In 1967 I was rehearsing with a Baltimore big band conducted by Hank Levy, playing Don Ellis arrangements before Don saw them.
 The composer had written an 11/8 tune with a 4-4-3 feel.
-It occurred to me that 3-3-3-2 was far more powerful, as the ‘missing’ beat had the effect of powerfully propelling the groove.
+On my regular organ bar gig that night, it occurred to me that 3-3-3-2 was far more powerful, as the ‘missing’ beat had the effect of powerfully propelling the groove.
 The result was this song.

 The live performance is the Zytron Aquarian Ensemble, performing at Bach Dancing and Dynamite Society in the mid-seventies.
 The big band score is a midi performance from Sibelius (the program I use to write the score.)
 This was written well after the original composition, and evokes a Mingus-like Better Git It In Your Soul feel (if played properly..)